-With mitigation, which includes a suite of measures to inter alia, limit habitat loss and disturbance and reduce direct mortality/disturbance, impact magnitude is reduced to high and probability of the impact can be reduced to low, and scale to the site only.
+With mitigation, which includes a suite of measures to inter alia, limit habitat loss and disturbance and reduce direct mortality/disturbance, impact magnitude is reduced to high and probability of the impact can be reduced to low, and scale to local.
 This results in a residual impact of "Low" significance.